luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 DepthAI can fuse neural inference (object/landmark detection) results with a depth map to estimate spatial coordinates (XYZ) of all objects/landmarks in the scene.

-This technique is excellent for object/feature detectors as it provides the physical location of the object’s centroid.
-It takes advantage of the fact that most objects are usually many pixels wide, so the disparity depth results can be averaged to produce a more accurate location.
+This technique is excellent for existing (pre-trained) 2D object/feature detectors as it runs inference on color/mono frames, and uses resulting bounding boxes to determine ROIs (regions-of-interest).
+DepthAI then averages depth from depth map inside these ROIs and calculates spatial coordinates from that (`calculation here <https://github.com/luxonis/depthai-experiments/blob/master/gen2-calc-spatials-on-host/calc.py#L39-L64>`__).

 3D Object Localization
 ----------------------